NUKnightLab/how-we-work/teams/Software.md

    - **Work on backlog** by finding old tickets (>1 week old) that are not signed by a team member
    - **Take responsibility** for the old ticket and handle it as you would a new ticket, getting it into _Solved_ or _Pending_ status

-### Github tagging
+### Github issue labeling

    20 minutes/week

-   - **Tag new public issues** in priority projects by finding newly created issues that are not yet tagged.
-All issues should be tagged one of:
+   - **Tag new public issues** in priority projects by finding newly created issues that are not yet labeled.
+All issues should be labeled one of:
      * Bug
      * Enhancement
      * Question